rmdotka92/TwylaNLP/README.md

 In order to determine which spell-checking solution to use, analysis was carried out using 5 different open-source libraries.
 The [symspellpy](https://github.com/wolfgarbe/SymSpell/blob/master/README.md) [v6.3](https://github.com/mammothb/symspellpy) and [pyenchant](https://github.com/rfk/pyenchant) libraries were determined to be best suited for the task.

+__PS__: I have included all necessary instructions, commands and links in this readme file.

 ## Getting Started (Takes approx. 10 minutes)
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.